ANCPLabOldenburg/megqc_documentation/tutorial/plot_cli.md

-# Running the plotting module
+# CLI: Running Plotting Module
 After completing the analysis with the calculation module, the next step is to generate the visual reports.
 Below are the methods to run the plotting module.

 ## Automatic Mode